penpenpng/rx-nostr/packages/docs/en/v2/nip11-registry.md

 ## Fetch NIP-11 info manually

-You can maually fetch NIP-11 information by `Nip11Registry.fetch()`.
+You can manually fetch NIP-11 information by `Nip11Registry.fetch()`.
 Once NIP-11 fetched like this, rx-nostr can use the information to optimize its behavior even if `skipFetchNip11` is set.

 ## Set Default NIP-11 info